strocha1/HOMDscrape/README.md

 Code and files used for the phylogenetic analysis of the Human Oral Microbiome

 This folder is the main folder containing the most recent code for HOMDscrape.
+There are comments on every line of code describing the function.

 ## Programs needed
 Chromedriver version 105.0.5195.52